 Final words on outsourcing in Europe

 Many countries have sufficient tech talent, a variety of vendors to choose from, and a steady influx of ICT and STEM graduates every year.
-On the chart below, we have summarized the key aspects covered by this report.
+In the chart below, we have summarized the key aspects covered by this report.

 Read more: Developers in Eastern Europe: expertise, hubs, and more